#crash course american history

 • Granada by Radwa Ashour.
 This is one of my favourite novels of all time, because Ashour brilliantly showcases Andalusian history and documents the injustices and massacres that happened to Muslims then.
 It covers the cultural erasure of Granada, and is also a story of human connection and beautiful family dynamics that utterly touches your soul.

-• Dreams of Trespass by Fatema Mernissi.
+• Dreams of Trespass by Fatma Mernissi.
 This is wonderful short read written in autobiographical form.
 It deconstructs the idea of the Harem in a postcolonial feminist lens of the French colonization of Morocco.

-• Scheherazade Goes West by Mernissi.
+• Scheherazade Goes West by Fatma Mernissi.
 Mernissi brilliantly showcases the sexualisation of female figures by western depictions.
 It's very telling, really, and a very important reference to understand how the west often depicts middle-eastern women by boxing them into either the erotic, sensual beings or the oppressed, black-veiled beings.
 It helps you understand the actual real image of arab women out there (who are not just muslims btw; christian, jew, atheist, etc women do exist, and they do count).

 • Letters of Lady Mary Wortley Montagu.
-This is a feminist travel epistolary of a British woman which covers the misconceptions that western people, (specifically male travelers) had recorded and transmitted about the religion, traditions and treatment of women in Constantinople, Turkey.
+This is a feminist travel epistolary of a British woman which covers the misconceptions that western people, specifically male travelers, had recorded and transmitted about the religion, traditions and treatment of women in Constantinople, Turkey.
 It is also a very insightful sapphic text that explores her own engagement with women there, which debunks the idea that there are no queer people in the middle east.

 ---------------------